<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 • Improve your brand’s reputation as it aligns with changing consumer expectation

-• Minimise vendor risks and build resilience by creating a more diverse vendor portfolio
+• Minimise procurement risks and build resilience by creating a more diverse vendor portfolio

 • Have confidence in your chosen vendors’ levels of compliance